 Below list is not comprehensive.

 - KANNON -- 100 Holy Sites.
 English.
 Complete listing of the traditional 100 sites sacred to Kannon in Japan.
-Making the circuit to each in proper order (Saikoku, Bandou, Chichibu) is said to save the believer from hell and to open the gates to everlasting life.
+Making the circuit to each (Saikoku, Bandou, Chichibu) is said to save the believer from hell and to open the gates to everlasting life.
 One of the oldest and most popular pilgrimage circuits in Japan.

 - 西国三十三観音霊場 (さいこく)

 Japanese site showing temple